Bugan language: People

 The Bugan people also hold their own New Year's Day celebration in April of the Chinese lunar calendar, which is separate from that of the Han Chinese New Year.

 Common Bugan surnames include Li 李, Wang 王, Guo 郭, Luo 罗, Yan 严, Lu 卢, Pu 普, and Yi.

 Phonology

 Bugan is a tonal SVO language.
 Unlike the Bolyu language, Bugan distinguishes between tense and lax voice qualities.
 In current linguistic publications on Bugan, tense voice is indicated by underlining vowels.
 Bugan has a total of 49 onsets (including various consonant clusters) and 67 possible rimes.

+There is a small difference in the phonemic inventory between two Bugan dialects, Nala Bugan and Manlong Bugan: